kolleykalyani/AWSInterview/README.md

 ### What is S3 ?

-* S3 stands for simple storage service also commomnly known as S3 is an object based storage service.
+* S3 stands for simple storage service also commonly known as S3 is an object based storage service.

 * It allows individuals and businesses to store the data or retrive the data from anywhere on the web.